tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 The master plan of God, for Moses, for you, or for me, is a spiritual journey.
 It is a journey of increasing faith and spiritual maturity.
 The Israelites did not understand or perceive that their challenge was one of Faith.
 Faith in God, whose plans are always good.
 They did not perceive that up ahead there was a bigger faith challenge.
 But immediately, they must be focused and dedicated in faith to complete the current stage on God's master plan.

 Melchizedek in Leviticus.
 Open by reviewing the messianic story of in Isaiah 53 which says "he was a man of sorrows, despised and rejected, one from whom men hide their faces".
 This actually describes the experience of a leper or rather a virtual leper, in that the one who suffers as a leper may not have a skin disease.
 The suffering Messiah is that kind of man.
 The pharisees rejected Jesus especially in the way they arrested and bound him as as a criminal then treated him with contempt before the romans did even more cruel deeds that was a rejection of his righteousness.

+IMPORTANT!
+date: 21 Apr 2025
+about the miserable and wretched way the Pharisees considered miraculous healing to be work that the Sabbath law prohibits.
+The Lord Jesus could have rebutted their claim that He was working by saying "it is not myself that is actually doing any work, but the Holy Spirit is". i suppose they might be so miserable as to claim "well you are forcing the Spirit to do His work by being available to heal sick people".

+IMPORTANT!
+date: 27 Apr 2025
+For the thesis : make a point about king Uzziah and his unfortunate life story of attempting to burn incense in the outer holy place of the temple and God judged him by putting leperosy on his forehead.
+From that day  Uzziah ceased his role as king because a leper cannot be king.
+His life as king was dead being replaced by his son.
+Even when he died his memorial was not grand because he was a leper and that was his inglorious tag everything else all his achievements were not celebrated.

+date : 5 May 2025
+Note : his leprosy appeared because of disobediance and was spiritually attached to him like clothing, as the evidence of spirtual death.

+IMPORTANT!
+date : 6 May 2025
+For the thesis : the ceremony for reinstating a clean person who was formerly a leper is exactly the same as that of the consecration ceremony of a high priest.
+So because in the natural that makes no sense it must be spiritually applied.
+And that excludes the natural sons of Aaron because the ceremony does not apply because a leper would not even be considered for the priesthood.
+Anyway needless to say it does nor make sense in the natural.
+So enter the only other priesthood that demands a high priest.
+That is the priesthood of Melchizedek, and there is only one person who meets that credential.
+That is Jesus the risen King and high priest of the new church in his name and blood.

+For the theis : in john's  gospel Jesus says "i am the way, the truth and the life".
+I wonder if you could rephrase that by saying: "i am the blood, the bread and the light of life."
+Blood is the way because its travels on a fixed path through the body.
+The truth is bread because Man shall not live on bread alone but by every word that comes form God

+IMPORTANT!
+date : 22 May 2025
+For the thesis: the 144000 who are virgins and who have not defiled themselves with women might be a spiritual picture of those who have not sold themselves by prostitution.
+They have avoided the whoredom of selling your body, the arrangement that God gives for serving him.
+Thus they are faithful to Jesus in their unfailing allegiance to Him eventhough the world may have tried to seduce with temptations and alluring enticement for fame and glory instead of humility and meekness.

+IMPORTANT!
+date : 22 May 2025
+Matt, Mark and Luke all have scripts that recount the end of days tribulation. it says in Matt 24:21 'unless those days were cut short no human being would be saved. but for the sake of the elect they will be cut short'.
+How are they shortened? they must be virtually cut short. in that, the experience of those days for people on the earth is not different than a regular day, but in the heavenly realm time is running faster than a regular day. that is accomplished by a change in the gravitational field strength of the earth.

+IMPORTANT!
+date : 27 May 2025
+Ephesians 3:14-15 ESV
+[14] For this reason I bow my knees before the Father, [15] from whom every family in heaven and on earth is named,

+Notice that he says "every family in heaven and on earth" and indicates that there is a family record that is according to a heavenly purpose, meaning and reason.

+these are gospel scriptures that show Jesus was well respected and admired by the majority of people.
+Matt 7:28-29
+28 And when Jesus finished these sayings, the crowds were astonished at his teaching, 29 for he was teaching them as one who had authority, and not as their scribes.